Not Business Advice ✍️

 Actually, I don't even think it's necessary.

 I remember working 10 hours per day on the wrong things back in Greece, going nowhere.
-You know this very well if you've read my previous books.

 So I don't want more time.
-I want clarity of mind.
+I want clarity of mind to make sure that I'm rowing in the right direction.

-10. I want to feel alive ๐Ÿ”ฅ
+10. I want to feel alive πŸ”₯

 The final reason I want to quit my day job is to feel alive.